 To be eligible for naturalization, an LPR must be lawfully admitted to the U.S., must have resided continuously in the U.S. for at least five years in LPR status (or three years if married to a U.S. citizen), and must have been physically present in the U.S. for at least half of that period.
-Also, the LPR must be able to read, write, and speak the English language, and must exhibit a basic knowledge and understanding of U.S. government and history.
+Also, the LPR must be able to read, write, and speak the English language, and must exhibit a basic knowledge and understanding of U.S. government and history, with limited exceptions.

-The residency requirement can best be understood to mean that the applicant must have maintained his principal dwelling in the U.S. during the applicable five- or three-year period, so that even if he lives abroad for a portion of that period, the primary home where he lives is in the U.S. This is separate from the physical presence requirement, though the two concepts are closely related.
+The residency requirement can best be understood to mean that the applicant must have maintained his principal dwelling in the U.S. during the applicable five- or three-year period, so that even if they live abroad for a portion of that period, the primary home where they live is in the U.S. This is separate from the physical presence requirement, though the two concepts are closely related.
 There is an exception made for those who have served in the military and were discharged honorably during time of war, provided certain conditions are met.
 For these military service members, obtaining lawful permanent residency and maintaining residence are not pre-requisites for naturalization.
 More information about service members and naturalization is provided in our article: U.S. Armed Forces and Their Family Members.

 Applicants for naturalization can usually apply in the 90-day period prior to the completion of the five- or three-year residency requirements.
-After filing the application, the applicant must maintain his residency in the U.S. (but not necessarily physical presence) until he or she is sworn in as a citizen of the United States.
+After filing the application, the applicant must maintain their residency in the U.S. (but not necessarily physical presence) until they are sworn in as a citizen of the United States.
 The children of green card holders may be able to naturalize derivatively through the naturalization of their parents.